Ziaf021/WNV_drivers_study/README.md

-# Scripts and data
+# Artificial intelligence to predict West Nile Virus outbreak drivers with eco-climatic drivers
-The repository contains the main scripts, data used in the study "Artificial intelligence to predict West Nile Virus outbreak drivers with eco-climatic drivers"
+The repository contains the main scripts, input/output data used in the study

 **Directories:**